KoesGroup/Snakemake_plant_methylSeekR/README.md

 The Snakefile will then take care of installing and loading the packages and softwares required by each step of the pipeline.

 ## Configuration file
-The `~/configs.yaml` file specifies the sample list, the genomic reference fasta file to use, the directories to use, etc. This file is then used to build parameters in the main `Snakefile`.
+The `~/configs.yaml` file specifies the sample list (sample.tsv), the genomic reference fasta file to use, the directories to use, etc. This file is then used to build parameters in the main `Snakefile`.

 ## Snakemake execution
 The Snakemake pipeline/workflow management system reads a master file (often called `Snakefile`) to list the steps to be executed and defining their order.
 It has many rich features.
 Read more [here](https://snakemake.readthedocs.io/en/stable/).

 ## Samples
-Samples are listed in the `units.tsv` file and will be used by the Snakefile automatically.
-Change the name, the conditions accordingly.
+Samples are listed in the `samples.tsv` file and will be used by the Snakefile automatically.
+Change the name accordingly.

 ## Dry run
 Use the command `snakemake -np` to perform a dry run that prints out the rules and commands.